Skip to Content

 Postgraduate study is not just ‘more of the same’ undergraduate study.
 It takes you to a new level in knowledge and expertise especially in planning, time management, setting goals and milestones and undertaking research.

-“The skills and scientific rigor I learned in my MSc have served me throughout my science career and in my current job…”
+“The skills and scientific rigour I learned in my MSc have served me throughout my science career and in my current job…”

 I did my undergrad degree at Massey and really enjoyed the molecular biology component of the course.
 I wanted to do something in that area but I also wanted to work on a project that had a ‘real world aspect to it.
 My MSc (Genetics) project fitted the bill exactly.